 2. Accumulate the required hours of experience.

-At least two years (24 months) of experience in accounting are required to earn a CPA license in Indiana.
-Accounting experience includes providing service or advice that uses accounting, attest, compilation, management advisory, financial advisory, tax, or consulting skills.
+At least two years of experience in accounting are required to earn a CPA license in Indiana.
+Indiana defines accounting experience as providing services or advice that use accounting, attest, compilation, management advisory, financial advisory, tax, or consulting skills.
 The experience may take place in government, academia, industry, or public practice.
-CPA applicants must have the experience verified by a CPA who is actively licensed in Indiana or another state.
-Applicants who hold an advanced (master’s or higher) degree in accounting or business administration, coupled with the completion of the 150-semester hour requirement, may be substituted for work experience.
+Experience does not need to be performed under the supervision of a licensed CPA but must be certified by a licensed CPA.
+With Board approval, an advanced degree in accounting or business administration, coupled with the completion of the 150-semester hour requirement, may be substituted for work experience.

 3. Pass the Uniform CPA Examination.